Numbers in English: How to Present Data and Figures

-Here is a practical guide to talking about numbers in English in a business context.
+Here is a practical guide to talking about numbers in English in a business context, covering the areas where professionals most commonly get tripped up.

 The basics that catch people out